nhoudelot/demosdebs/dos/intros/2001/lemuseum-by-jff/debian/lemuseum-by-jff.6.md

 # DESCRIPTION
-Le Museum is a demonstration released by Just For Fun in 2001. lemuseum-by-jff is the launcher that use Dosbox to run it.
+Le Museum is a demonstration released by Just For Fun in 2001. lemuseum-by-jff is the launcher that use Dosbox-x to run it.
 Intro released at Slach Party 2001

 # OPTIONS
 \--fullscreen
-:   Start game in fullscreen (Ctrl-F9 to exit)
+:   Start game in fullscreen

 \--debug
-:   start dosbox environnement without running the demo
+:   start dosbox-x environnement without running the demo

 \--version
 :   Display version and author information